 - Place the chicken drumsticks on the potatoes and onions.
 In a small bowl mix olive oil, chicken broth, salt, paprika, allspice, oregano and lemon juice.

 - Pour it over the chicken and tuck in a few slices of lemon.
-Bake uncovered in the oven for 50 minutes to 1 hour until the chicken is fully cooked and the potatoes are tender.
+Cover with aluminum foil and bake for 50 minutes.
+Then uncover and bake for 50 more minutes until the chicken is fully cooked and the potatoes are tender.

 - Top with chopped tomatoes, kalamata olives and parsley.